In APA 7, a Table is a gridded numerical representation of values, or textual information.

 Since they are created by the author, Tables and Figures do NOT require an entry on the References page, only in-text under the table or figure.

-Figure format is used most often for citing Images in PowerPoint presentations.
+Figure format is used most often for citing Images in Text and Presentations.

 Here is an example of a proper Figure citation: